-Function eUSCI SPI slave with clock phase UCCKPH = 1

-Description The eUSCI SPI operates incorrectly under the following conditions:

-1. The eUSCI_A or eUSCI_B module is configured as a SPI slave with clock phase mode UCCKPH = 1

-AND

-2. The SPI clock pin is not at the appropriate idle level (low for UCCKPL = 0, high for UCCKPL = 1) when the UCSWRST bit in the UCxxCTLW0 register is cleared.
+USCI47 USCI Module Category Functional Function eUSCI SPI slave with clock phase UCCKPH = 1 Description The eUSCI SPI operates incorrectly under the following conditions: 1.
+The eUSCI\A or eUSCI\B module is configured as a SPI slave with clock phase mode UCCKPH = 1 AND 2.
+The SPI clock pin is not at the appropriate idle level (low for UCCKPL = 0, high for UCCKPL = 1) when the UCSWRST bit in the UCxxCTLW0 register is cleared.
+If both of the above conditions are satisfied, then the following will occur:

-If both of the above conditions are satisfied, then the following will occur: eUSCI_A: the SPI will not be able to receive a byte (UCAxRXBUF will not be filled and and data will be shifted).
+eUSCI\A: the SPI will not be able to receive a byte (UCAxRXBUF will not be filled and UCRXIFG will not be set) and SPI slave output data will be wrong (first bit will be missed and data will be shifted).

-eUSCI_B: the SPI receives data correctly but the SPI slave output data will be wrong (first byte will be duplicated or replaced by second byte).
+eUSCI\B: the SPI receives data correctly but the SPI slave output data will be wrong (first byte will be duplicated or replaced by second byte).
+Workaround Use clock phase mode UCCKPH = 0 for MSP SPI slave if allowed by the application.